Jack Flash: The Beano

 Jack Flash officially left The Beano in 1958, last appearing in issue 835, but made appearances in other Beano media.
-In the magazine itself, he has not returned since the 1950s, but appeared in a background cameo with Big Eggo and Jonah in a special comic strip titled Lord Snooty's Day Out in issue 3093, revealing formerly popular characters known by previous generations of readers now live in the Beano retirement home.
-He has featured in The Beano Annual in both new stories or cameoing in artwork: 1953's edition was another story about his twin siblings causing mischief, his solo features in 1951's, 1952's, 1954's, 1958's, and 1960's, a Dudley D Watkins-drawn issue reprint in The Beano Book 1959, and he appeared on the front cover of 1953's, the back cover for the 2000's, and inside 2019's edition with 254 other characters from The Beanos history.
+In the magazine itself, he has not returned since the 1950s, but appeared in a background cameo with Big Eggo and Jonah in a special comic strip titled “Lord Snooty's Day Out” in issue 3093, revealing that formerly-popular characters known by previous generations of readers now live in the Beano retirement home.
+He has featured in The Beano Annual in both new stories or cameoing in artwork: 1953's edition was another story about his twin siblings causing mischief, his solo features in 1951's, 1952's, 1954's, 1958's, and 1960's editions, a Dudley D Watkins-drawn issue reprint in The Beano Book 1959, and he appeared on the front cover of 1953's edition, the back cover for the 2000 edition, and inside 2019's edition with 254 other characters from The Beanos history.

 For spin-off Beano magazines, Flash had his own strip in Beano Summer Special 2003, and appeared in issue 1 of BeanoMAX.
 Adventure strips initially out of Beano canon for over twenty years meant Flash's stories were reworked as funnies, with BeanoMAXs portrayal making Flash comedic and having crossovers with comic strip characters Billy Whizz and Calamity James.

 DC Thomson

 The character was not just confined to the pages of The Beano.
-Sandy Calder designed stories for Flash in Nutty in 1980 and 1981, and an issue of Flash and Billy the Cat were reprinted to represent The Beano in the Classics from the Comics "Superhero Special" issue in 2010, celebrating superhero characters created by DC Thomson.
+Sandy Calder designed stories for Flash in Nutty in 1980 and 1981, and single-issue instalments of Flash and Billy the Cat stories were reprinted to represent The Beano in the Classics from the Comics "Superhero Special" issue in 2010, celebrating superhero characters created by DC Thomson.